bbonnin/mongo2els/README.md

 elasticsearch.index        | (same as mongo.db)         | Index name
 elasticsearch.type         | (same as mongo.collection) | Document type name
 elasticsearch.bulk.size    | 1000                       | Size of the bulk request (bulk mode only)
+elasticsearch.bulk.threads | 1                          | Number of threads doing the bulk indexing
 elasticsearch.use_mongo_id | true                       | The MongoDB _id will be used as identifier in Elasticsearch